freenas/freenas-docs/userguide/services.rst

 button.
 Running services show a green light with a :guilabel:`Stop Now` button.

+.. tip:: Using a proxy server can prevent the list of services from being displayed.
+If a proxy server is used, configure it to not proxy local network connections or websocket connections.
+VPN software can also cause problems.
+If the list of services is displayed when connecting on the local network but not when connecting through the VPN, check the VPN software configuration.

 Services are configured by clicking the wrench icon or the name of the service in the :guilabel:`Services` section of the tree menu.